-21. How can I select appropriate CPD for my trainer role?
+29. How can I select appropriate CPD for my trainer role?

 There are many sources of training for medical teachers available from part time and distance learning, to short courses, workshops and postgraduate award-bearing qualifications.
-HEEM will be developing a portfolio of mapped and approved courses for you to select from.
+Your EO may well support you to undertake some of these and will also be able to point you in the direction of the training that is most suitable for your needs.

-Look for courses and educational events that have clear learning outcomes (preferably mapped against the GMC standards framework areas), appropriately qualified and experienced leaders, are adequately resourced with a variety of teaching and learning modalities, appropriate and helpful assessment methods, and preferably those which are formally accredited - by HEEM, a higher education institution such as a university, or by a royal college or professional body such as AoME.
+Look for courses and educational events that have clear learning outcomes (preferably mapped against the GMC standards framework areas), appropriately qualified and experienced leaders, are adequately resourced with a variety of teaching and learning modalities, appropriate and helpful assessment methods, and preferably those which are formally accredited - by your local EO, a higher education institution such as a University, or by a Royal College or professional body such as AoME.